jmnr/mvp-funnel/README.md

 ##Use Guide
 * Move though sections with next and previous buttons.
 * Settings lets you change the number of slides, and their content.
-* Submitting will create a markdown file containing your content in the [test repo](https://github.com/jmnr/mvp-funnel/tree/test), and send an email to the administrators account alerting them to your enquiry.
+* Submitting will create a markdown file containing your content in the [test repo](https://github.com/jmnr/mvp-funnel/tree/test), and send an email to the administrator's account alerting them to your enquiry.

 ###Goals
 * [x] Create a place for the prospective MVP clients to provide information and clarify their goals.